 The fastest growing college on UMass Boston's vibrant harbor campus, the College of Nursing and Health Sciences is known for its academic rigor, rich clinical experiences and research and development in best practices in health and clinical care.
 We offer the only publicly-supported programs in nursing and exercise and health sciences in the Greater Boston area.

-Our traditional BS program, the accelerated BS program and the Online RN-to-BS prepare students for professional nursing practice.
+Our traditional BS program, accelerated BS program and Online RN-to-BS prepare students for professional nursing practice.
 Our BS in Exercise and Health Sciences offers concentrations in Health Sciences, Fitness Instruction and Management, and Exercise Science.

 A pioneer in innovative post-graduate nurse education, our MS in Nursing program offers Family Nurse Practitioner, Adult Gerontological Nurse Practitioner and Acute/Critical Care Clinical Nurse Specialist concentrations.
 The Doctor of Nursing Practice (DNP) Program interweaves coursework in health systems leadership, policy development, and interdisciplinary collaboration to prepare advanced practice nurses with transformational leadership skills in program development and policy change.
 The PhD Program in Nursing, with concentrations in Health Policy and Population Health, prepares graduates for leadership positions as policy analysts, researchers, and educators.